 - Don’t you get lonely?

-I’m lucky that Portland Webworks, the parent brand of GovWebworks, is willing to keep me on as a contractor while I support my partner’s job-related move.
-Through this experience I’ve found some techniques that allow me to be very productive, connected, and fend off the feelings of isolation.
+I’m lucky that Portland Webworks, the parent brand of GovWebworks, was willing to keep me on as a contractor while I supported my partner’s job-related move.
+Through this experience I found some techniques that allowed me to be very productive, connected, and fend off the feelings of isolation.
 I’ve come to believe that the ability to effectively work remotely is a skill that can be both learned and practiced.
-To answer all the questions from those working in the office, here’s an idea of what my day is like.
+So, to answer all the questions from those working in the office, here’s an idea of what my days were like.

-And to clarify up front: despite popular belief, I do wear pants!
+And to clarify up front: despite popular belief, I did wear pants!

 7:00 AM – Start with a solid routine